Golden Years Edinburgh

 We recognise that some people would simply benefit from a short amount of time to reconnect with their community; to get up-to-date with what’s on and make new connections.
 This might be a few afternoons over the course of a month or two with support from a volunteer.

 We fully recognise the social benefit of engaging with group activity and encourage our clients to link into existing local groups.
-We will also help facilitate the start of new groups where interest/need exists from regular social afternoons to a dedicated walking or craft group.
+We also help facilitate the start of new groups where interest/need exists from regular social afternoons to a dedicated walking or craft group.

 Our volunteers provide befriending support to clients for a fixed period of time; usually up to 9 months.
-Within this time the client will be supported to achieve personal goals e.g. improved walking confidence, meeting new friends, using public transport, joining a group or club.
+Within this time the client is supported to achieve personal goals e.g. improved walking confidence, meeting new friends, using public transport, joining a group or club.
 Volunteers receive a range of training covering core subjects such as boundaries and confidentiality as well as additional training in Dementia Awareness.

 We thoroughly value each of our volunteers and want to ensure their volunteering experience is as positive as possible.
 Full training and out-of-pocket expenses (e.g. bus travel, mileage, tea and coffee) are provided as well as regular support and guidance from a named member of the Befriending Team.
 We recognise that volunteers choose to give their time for a variety of reasons.
 Volunteering with the service can provide valuable experience for education and employment purposes as well as being extremely fulfilling and rewarding whatever your reasons or circumstances.